krunal013/instaclone/README.md

 # instaclone
-try to clone instagram with the help of some youtube videos ( hrml , talwindCss ,Talwind, node js , express-ejs
+try to clone instagram with basic tech.